 Transforming your unfinished basement may sound like a chore, but it can pay off when it comes time to sell your home.
 According to HomeAdvisor, you can recoup as much as 69 percent of your costs by refinishing your basement.

 Ready to turn your basement into a warm and cozy space?
-Here are a few ideas to refinish your basement for the new year:
+Here are a few ideas to refinish your basement:

 Make use of nooks.
 Unused nook underneath the stairs?
 Consider transforming it into a multifunctional dry bar that could double as a party supply cabinet.